Dvlv/blog/blog-beginner-silverblue.md

 If you would like to undo an update on Workstation, `dnf` is called to download older versions of the packages which were previously updated, and these are then re-installed in-place on your running machine, overwriting the updated packages.
 If an update caused the machine to not boot, this can be tricky to deal with, possibly involving the use of a live USB.

 If you would like to undo an update on Silverblue, you can simply reboot and pick the previous image from GRUB.
 Since you will have been using this image to perform the update previously, you can be confident that this image will boot and function exactly as before the update.

-### 2.2 Out of the box packages

-To keep the OSTree image lean, some additional software that comes with Workstation is not included by default on Silverblue.
-This includes Gnome Boxes, LibreOffice and RhythmBox (TODO check these).

 ## 3.0 Installing Software on Silverblue